GoncaloLeao/Entangled-Tubes-Bin-Picking-Dataset/README.md

 # Overview

-This repository contains the datasets used in "Perception of Entangled Tubes for Automated Bin Picking" and "Detecting and Solving Tube Entanglement in Bin Picking Operations" scientific articles.
+This repository contains the datasets used in the scientific articles of my line of research on bin picking.

 # Terms of use